 Hauler licenses shall be granted only upon the condition that the licensee have water-tight, packer-type vehicles in good condition to prevent loss in transit of liquid or solid cargo, that the vehicle be kept clean and as free from offensive odors as possible and not allowed to stand in any street longer than reasonably necessary to collect garbage or refuse, and that the same be dumped or unloaded only at the designated sanitary landfill, and strictly in accordance with regulations relating thereto.

-Before a garbage and refuse hauler's license shall be issued, the applicant shall file with the City Clerk-Treasurer evidence that he has provided the following minimum insurance coverage: Comprehensive General Liability in the amount of $200,000 per person & $600,000 per occurrence; Personal Liability in the amount of $200,000 per person & $600,000 per occurrence; Comprehensive Automobile in the amount of $200,000 per person & $600,000 per occurrence; and Personal Injury in the amount of $200,000 per person & $600,000 per occurrence
+Before a garbage and refuse hauler's license shall be issued, the applicant shall file with the City Clerk-Treasurer evidence that he has provided the following minimum insurance coverage: Comprehensive General Liability in the amount of $200,000 per person & $600,000 per occurrence; Personal Liability in the amount of $200,000 per person & $600,000 per occurrence; Comprehensive Automobile in the amount of $200,000 per person & $600,000 per occurrence; and Personal Injury in the amount of $200,000 per person & $600,000 per occurrence.

 Licensees shall deliver all refuse to the designated waste facility and shall be required to pay non-resident rates for any refuse collected outside the City.
 Collection outside the City and failure to pay non-resident rates therefore shall be grounds for revocation of the license.